wdporter/i-am-that-vuepress/18-to-know-what-you-are-find-out-what-you-are-not/readme.md

 **Q:**&ensp;I am the same person in my dreams.

 **M:**&ensp;Agreed.
 Let us consider them together — waking and dreaming.
-The difference is merely in continuïty.
-Were your dreams consistently continuöus, bringing back night after night the same surroundings and the same people, you would be at a loss to know which is the waking and which is the dream.
+The difference is merely in continuity.
+Were your dreams consistently continuous, bringing back night after night the same surroundings and the same people, you would be at a loss to know which is the waking and which is the dream.
 Henceforth, when we talk of the waking state, we shall include the dream state too.

 **Q:**&ensp;Agreed.
 I am a person in a conscious relation with a world.

-**M:**&ensp;Are the world and the conscious relation with it essential to your beïng a person?
+**M:**&ensp;Are the world and the conscious relation with it essential to your being a person?

 **Q:**&ensp;Even immersed in a cave, I remain a person.